repnz/windbg-cheat-sheet/README.md

 ### Debugging User Mode Code From Kernel Debugging

 Note that the Timestamp and Checksum of the image must be valid.
-If the image won't have a valid checksum/timestamp, windbg will not be able to load the symbols.
+If the image doesn't have a valid checksum/timestamp, windbg will not be able to load the symbols.
 Compiling the executable with vs2019 results in an invalid checksum by default (on debug builds) because of a feature called "incremental build".
 It's best to debug the process with release builds or disable incremental builds.

 Add the .pdb path of your user mode application into the source file path.
 Without doing so, WinDbg might get stuck while trying to get the symbols (https://stackoverflow.com/questions/38062216/windbg-cant-find-microsoft-symbols).